FRC5190/2022Training/common/ide.md

 "look and feel," though excluding `PyCharm` for `Python` they are generally not as capable as Intellij is with `Java` and `Kotlin`.

+You can download Intellij at the link [here](https://www.jetbrains.com/idea/download).
+Select the community edition.

+## Visual Studio Code
+Visual Studio Code is an IDE that can be used for almost any language.
+It is extension based, relying on the community to develop plugins to make coding easier and to add support This means that it is very lightweight and good for scripting languages.
+Visual Studio and Visual Studio Code are different IDEs.

 ###Getting Started: Creating a Project
 1. To create a new project in IntelliJ open the program, go to the top left hand corner and click on `File` -> `New` -> `Project...` A window should pop up titled "New Project"